armanjindal/garden/content/index.md

 ---
 title: Hypertext
-opentoc: false
 ---
 Hello, you! 👋

 Welcome to my hyper-text garden 🪴

 This is not a blog or *personal site*.
-It is a growing mass of interconnected notes to peruse at your leisure.
-See [the metaphor of the garden](digital-garden/meta/The-Garden-Metaphor.md) for more on this!
+It is a self-indulgent, growing mass of interconnected notes.
+Peruse at your peril (or leisure!).
+See [the metaphor of the garden](digital-garden/meta/The-Garden-Metaphor.md) for more meta behind this Sisyphean endeavor!

+This is what I am up to [now](digital-garden/now.md) and the [tools](digital-garden/Tools.md) I use.
 ## 🗺️ Map

 > "[The map is not the territory](https://en.wikipedia.org/wiki/Map%E2%80%93territory_relation)" — [Alfred Korzybski](https://en.wikipedia.org/wiki/Alfred_Korzybski "Alfred Korzybski")

-This is what I am up to [now](digital-garden/now.md) and the [tools](digital-garden/Tools.md) I use.
 ####  *Darśana* (philosophy)
 - [The Physical World in Islamic Philosophy — Ibn Tufayl's Philosophical Tale](digital-garden/philosophy/Ibn-Tufayl.md)
 - [Almost 60 Years On...
 The Inescapability of Gettier Cases and a Perpetually Broken Concept of Knowledge](digital-garden/philosophy/The-Inescapability-of-Gettier%20Cases.md)